COVID-19: VA, NC Teachers Rave About Rubin Emerge as Distance Learning Tool

 Overnight, teachers have had to develop online lesson plans and allow students to learn from home.
 The unprecedented situation requires innovative approaches and distant learning tools teachers can trust.

-Emerge with Rubin, our comprehensive online platform that teaches students essential skills like email etiquette, phone etiquette and professional development, stood ready to embrace the remote learning challenge.
+Emerge, our comprehensive online platform that teaches students essential skills like email etiquette, phone etiquette and professional development, stood ready to embrace the remote learning challenge.

 Listen below to Stephanie Younger, a career and technical education (CTE) business teacher at Professional Learning Center (school site within Charlotte-Mecklenburg Schools in Charlotte, North Carolina).